SuhrudhSarathy/GA_PPL/README.md

-# ga_ppl
+## Genetic Algorithm for Path Planning

-Implementing a research paper on path planning using Genetic Algorithm
+Implementation of a Research Paper